Sper-C/oaqjp-final-project-emb-ai/README.md

     - I have use the IBM Watsom NLP Library's API (Sentiment Analysis) to send a sentence and get the results back.
     - I have packaging the feature into a package.
     - I write some simple (unit) test case.
-    - I have write a script to deploy a simple server, which get a sentence, pass this sentence to Sentiment Analysis and display the results
+    - I have write a script by Flask to deploy a simple server, which get a sentence, pass this sentence to Sentiment Analysis and display the results